Theme57/YGOPro-Decklist-Project/README.txt

 z1.SD.2000.EX-R.Yugi
 Note: Due to major difference in cards and game mechanics between Season 0 and the main series the three starter decks will be the only decks made for that part.
 -Beginning Season 1: Duelist Kingdom
+Finished
+z1.DM1.Pilot.Kaiba
+z1.DM1.Pilot.Solomon-Sugoroku
+Note: I chose Pilot as the season name despite the first episode being part of the DK arc.
+Also while Yugi faces Kaiba on screen he is in fact using Solomon's deck.
+WIP
+z1.DM1.DK.Joey-Jonouchi
+z1.DM1.DK.Yami-DarkYugi

 10.01.2018
 -Project Begins